htemiz/Towards-Classification-of-Miniature-Images/README.md

 <tr></tr>
 </table>

-The data augmented by the following operations:
+The data augmented by the following operations while training the algorithm:

 - RandomFlip(‘horizontal’)
 - RandomRotation(0.10)